ProjectAnndromeda/royalehigh-api/README.md

 ### 2. **Value Retrieval**

-The script retrieves item values from elements with the same class name used for both average value and community value on the web page.
-The script currently assumes that the retrieved value is the average value.
+The script currently captures the average value from elements on the web page.
+Both average and community values are located under the same parent class and share the same class name.

-- **Consideration:** If you need to distinguish between average value and community value, you may need to refine the value extraction logic.
-Inspect the HTML structure to determine if there are other distinguishing attributes or elements that can help differentiate between these values.
-You might need to update the class name selectors or apply additional logic to accurately capture the intended value type.
+- **Consideration:** If community values are needed instead of average values, you may need to review and update the class name selectors.
+Since both values are under the same parent class and use the same class name, adapting the code to capture community values should be straightforward if the distinction is required.

 ### 3. **Dependencies and Environment**